WyvernPirate/doctor_appointment_app-flutter-/README.md

     bash
     flutter run

 ## Project Structure

 ## TODO
 - fix initial loading of the map styles whenever the filter button is clicked
 - add lat and long to the doctor database so to be able to pick
-- allow map intergration on tapping
+- allow map integration on tapping